-- 1. Waves (Total 14 Periods)
+- 1. Waves (Total 10 Periods)

 - a.
 Characteristics of a Wave

 - b.
 Properties of a Wave-Reflection/Transmission/Interference

 - c.
 Standing Wave

 - d.
-Sound Waves-Beat Frequency/Doppler Effect
+Sound Waves-Open/Closed Tubes, Beat Frequency, and Doppler Effect

-- e.
-Electromagnetic Waves

 What are the properties of an object in vibrational motion?
 How do force and energy apply to vibrational motion?
 What factors affect the period of a vibrating object?
 What are the defining characteristics of wave motion?
 What are the properties of waves?
 How do waves interact with each other?
 How do transverse waves differ from longitudinal waves?

-What happens when two sound waves interact?

 What happens when either the source of a sound or the observer moves?

-How does light behave like a wave?

-How do we identify the electromagnetic spectrum?

-How does wave speed relate to frequency?
+How do different musical instruments such as open and closed tubes create sound?
+What happens when either the source of a sound or the observer moves?